Minor third: In other tunings

-The minor scale is so named because of the presence of this interval between its tonic and mediant (1st and 3rd) scale degrees.

-Minor chords too take their name from the presence of this interval built on the chord's root (provided that the interval of a perfect fifth from the root is also present or implied).

 A minor third, in just intonation, corresponds to a pitch ratio of 6:5 or 315.64 cents.
 In an equal tempered tuning, a minor third is equal to three semitones, a ratio of 2^{1/4}:1 (about 1.189), or 300 cents, 15.64 cents narrower than the 6:5 ratio.
 In other meantone tunings it is wider, and in 19 equal temperament it is very nearly the 6:5 ratio of just intonation; in more complex schismatic temperaments, such as 53 equal temperament, the "minor third" is often significantly flat (being close to Pythagorean tuning), although the "augmented second" produced by such scales is often within ten cents of a pure 6:5 ratio.
 If a minor third is tuned in accordance with the fundamental of the overtone series, the result is a ratio of 19:16 or 297.51 cents (the nineteenth harmonic).

 The 12-TET minor third (300 cents) more closely approximates the nineteenth harmonic with only 2.49 cents error.
-M. Ergo mistakenly claimed that the nineteenth harmonic was the highest ever written, for the bass-trumpet in Richard Wagner's Der Ring des Nibelungen (1848 to 1874), when Robert Schumann's Op.
+M. Ergo mistakenly claimed that the nineteenth harmonic was the highest ever written, for the bass-trumpet in Richard Wagner's Der Ring des Nibelungen (1848–74), when Robert Schumann's Op.
 86 Konzertstück for 4 Horns and Orchestra (1849) features the twentieth harmonic (four octaves and a major third above the fundamental) in the first horn part three times.

 Other pitch ratios are given related names, the septimal minor third with ratio 7:6 and the tridecimal minor third with ratio 13:11 in particular.

-The minor third is classed as an imperfect consonance and is considered one of the most consonant intervals after the unison, octave, perfect fifth, and perfect fourth.